-These two tostadas de guacamol (avocado sauce tostadas) are for my very good epistolary friends Manolo who decided to follow the white rabbit and now are missing in action.
+These two tostadas de guacamol (avocado sauce tostadas) are for my very good epistolary friends Carmencita and Manolo who decided to follow the white rabbit and now are missing in action.
 Whoever finds his/her way back first takes the tostadas.
 You guys are on!

 Guatemalan tostadas are nothing like Mexican tostadas, except for the fact that both of them use deep fried or oven toasted tortillas.
 Guatemalan tostadas are much simpler, yet very tasteful.
 The exception to simple tostadas is the Enchilada; boy that’s a handful and they should teach in school how to eat one without getting all messy.